nero-angela/arb-translator/README.md

 - The `googleSheet.id` setting is required to execute this command.

-## Change key
+## Change Arb Keys
-- Command to change the key of arb files.
+- Command to change the keys of arb files.

-## Delete key
+## Delete Arb Keys
-- Command to delete the key of arb files.
+- Command to delete the keys of arb files.